mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 53 - Explicit Iteration/readme.md

 If the problem domain needs the elements to be bijected to natural numbers like indices, the first solution is adequate.

-Remember all time to find real world analogies.
+Remember all time to find real-world analogies.

 [The One and Only Software Design Principle](https://github.com/mcsee/Software-Design-Articles/tree/main/Articles/Theory/The%20One%20and%20Only%20Software%20Design%20Principle/readme.md)